 - Coordination of the schoolwide counseling program and services with community agencies.

 School counselors are assigned to all of Henrico County’s schools according to the student enrollment in each school.
 The ratio of school counselors to students is based on Virginia’s Standards of Accreditation.
-All professional school counselors in Henrico County Public Schools hold master’s degrees.
+All HCPS professional school counselors hold master’s degrees.